 - > AR, AD, ADSR, and Pluck (Envelope).
 For each of these envelope generators, a voice will stay active as long as the envelope has not reached the end of its release (for AR and ADSR) or decay (for AD) stage - or, in the case of Pluck, whichever gets to zero first.
-Affect Voice Lifetime is enabled for these envelopes by default, making them the first determinant of how long to keep voices alive. - > Gate In (I/O).
+Affect Voice Lifetime is enabled for these envelopes by default, making them the first determinant of how long to keep voices alive. - > Note In (I/O).
 When this module's Affect Voice Lifetime is enabled, a voice will be kept alive for as long as its note gate signal is on (in a high-logic state).
+Affect Voice Lifetime is enabled by default.

-This parameter is disabled by default. - > Audio Out (I/O).
+- > Gate In (I/O).
+Identical to the behavior of Note In, Affect Voice Lifetime will keep any voice on while its note gate signal is on.
+For Gate In, this parameter is disabled by default. - > Audio Out (I/O).
 When this module's Affect Voice Lifetime is enabled, a voice will be kept alive until it has fallen below the Silence Threshold setting for the designated Hold Time.
 The Affect Voice Lifetime parameter is disabled by default.